moj-analytical-services/splink_udfs/README.md

 # Splink UDFs Extension for DuckDB

 The `splink_udfs` extension is work in progress.
-It aims to offer a variety of function**Exception:**
+It aims to offer a variety of function
-The Double Metaphone implementation in `src/include/phonetic/double_metaphone.hpp` is a literal C++ translation of `org.apache.commons.codec.language.DoubleMetaphone` and is therefore licensed separately under the [Apache License 2.0](LICENSE_APACHE).
-See the top of the header file for the full Apache license notice, and the project's `NOTICE` file for attribution details.that are useful for the purpose of data linkage, including support for the [Soundex](https://en.wikipedia.org/wiki/Soundex) algorithm, [Double Metaphone](https://en.wikipedia.org/wiki/Metaphone#Double_Metaphone) phonetic encoding, diacritic stripping, and text transliteration.
-This allows similarity matching of names and other words based on how they sound, rather than how they are spelled.

 This repo is based on the [DuckDB Extension Template](https://github.com/duckdb/extension-template)
 ## Installation